C00kie-/a-story-about-cats/Readme.md

 ![img](./cat.jpeg)

-##  Journal: Teaching my mom to code (and me)
+##  Journal: Teaching my mom to code

 ### **Goals:**

 - Learn web development
 - Keep her/me motivated for the coming weeks
 - Create a positive feedback loop to share/correct code with her
-- Pass time with my mom/the coolest part
+- Pass time with my mom, the coolest part
 - Most important: Have fun!

 ## Steps: